 A. A bargaining unit member who is targeted for layoff, with five (5) or more years of service as of the layoff date, shall be entitled to the option of bumping under Section 13.6, B below to a vacant and available position or to a position which is occupied by a bargaining unit member who has less than five (5) years' seniority as of the layoff date and less seniority than the targeted individual.
-The targeted bargaining unit member must be qualified and able to fill the position after a brief period.
+The targeted bargaining unit member must be qualified and able to fill the position.
 There shall be no bumping out of positions of specified duration.

-B. 1.
-At the same time as the layoff notice(s), the Employer/University Administration shall provide to the bargaining unit member a list of campus bargaining unit positions that are not grant-funded or term positions; are of the same position grade level or lower; and whose occupants have fewer than five (5) years' seniority and less seniority than the targeted member as of the layoff date.
-The list shall include the grade level, salary, department, executive area, working titles and seniority of bargaining unit members filling those positions.

-Additionally, a list of all vacant and available campus bargaining unit positions will be provided.

-- 2. Within thirty (30) calendar days of receipt of the list the bargaining unit member may request the Employer/University Administration to provide up to ten (10) up to date job descriptions/position descriptions of those positions on the list for which the bargaining unit member believes, from a review of the working titles, that he or she may be qualified.
+- B. 1.
+At the same time as the layoff notice(s), the Employer/University Administration shall provide to the bargaining unit member a list of current executive area bargaining unit positions that are not grant-funded or term positions; are of the same position grade level or lower; and whose occupants have fewer than five (5) years' seniority and less seniority than the targeted member as of the layoff date.
+The list shall include the grade level, salary, department, executive area, working titles and seniority of bargaining unit members filling those positions. - Additionally, a list of all vacant and available campus bargaining unit positions will be provided. - 2.
+Within thirty (30) calendar days of receipt of the list the bargaining unit member may request the Employer/University Administration to provide up to ten (10) up to date job descriptions/position descriptions of those positions on the list for which the bargaining unit member believes, from a review of the working titles, that he or she may be qualified.
 These positions will be provided within five (5) business days of the request. - 3.
-Within ten (10) calendar days of receiving the position descriptions requested, the bargaining unit member may then identify for bumping one (1) such position with
+Within ten (10) calendar days of receiving the position descriptions requested, the bargaining unit member may then identify for bumping one (1) such position with equal or lesser responsibilities and whose occupant has less seniority and one (1) vacant and available position. - 4.
+After the bargaining unit member notifies the Employer/University Administration of his/her choices of positions, the unit member will be interviewed for each position as soon as feasible by one or more persons qualified to assess the member's qualifications. - 5.
+After interviewing the member to discuss his or her qualifications and abilities, the Employer/University Administration shall determine within ten (10) calendar days whether the bargaining unit member meets the minimum qualifications for the positions identified, and, if he or she does, shall offer the positions to the bargaining unit member.